Remedying Health Harms

 The case has received enormous media attention in Sweden and internationally.
 Sweden’s largest bank, which is also one of the largest shareholders in Boliden, immediately and publicly called on Boliden to compensate the victims, citing the company’s moral obligation to remedy the harms it had created.
 Boliden again declined, and began its defense of the lawsuit.
-The victims are hoping for a trial date in 2016.
 This case is the largest transnational corporate accountability case ever brought in a European court outside of England, and the first to be brought in Scandinavia.

 Bangladesh Tanneries Create A Toxic Hell

 For decades, the one hundred fifty tanneries in the Hazaribagh neighborhood (population 200,000) of Dhaka have caused major pollution and ruined the health of workers and residents.
 The area was recently declared to be one of the “ten most polluted places” in the world.